Bat Removal Spring Hill

 Knowing that you have bats in your home can be unnerving and your first thought might be to call pest control and have them exterminated.
 Bats, however, cannot be treated like termites or ants, they are protected and cannot be simply exterminated.

-Exclusion is a method of removing bats.
+To remove bats we employ a process called exclusion.
 We first find out where the bats are getting inside and seal those openings shut.
 A one-way door is installed once they are no longer able to enter.
 This allows them to leave but not reenter.
-This process is not for the faint of heart so It is best to contact a professional who has experience in this field.
+This is a process that requires experience so it is best to call a qualified professional and let them take care of the bats.

 Bat Damage